postmanlabs/labs-docs/src/pages/docs/administration/about-postman-enterprise.md

 ### Upgrading to Postman Enterprise during or after your trial

-If you decide to upgrade to Postman Enterprise during or after your trial, contact the [Postman sales team](https://www.postman.com/company/contact-sales/) to get started. <!-- TODO: is there a url + utm to use here? -->
+If you decide to upgrade to Postman Enterprise or a different paid plan during or after your trial, contact the [Postman sales team](https://www.postman.com/company/contact-sales/) to get started. <!-- TODO: is there a url + utm to use here? -->

 If you decide not to upgrade after your trial period is over, you will return to your original plan.
 If you didn't already have a Postman account before starting the trial, your plan will switch to a [Free plan](https://www.postman.com/pricing/).